 I work for a California catering company and injured my back on the job.
 I've been off work for six months while getting treatment.
-My doctor isn't sure if I'll be able to return to my position as server because it requires me to stand on my feet all day and do some heavy lifting.
+My doctor isn't sure if I'll be able to return to my position as a server because it requires me to stand on my feet all day and do some heavy lifting.
 I talked to my boss, and she said that if I'm not able to work as a server, I can do administrative work in the office.
 I'm not really interested in doing office work, though.
 Can I turn the office work down?

+In your case, it sounds as if your doctor hasn't made a final decision and written a report about your permanent limitations.
+Once that happens, your employer will have 60 days after receiving the physician's report to make a formal work offer.
 You should check with your boss to get more details about the administrative position, including how long it will last, how much it pays, and what your day-to-day tasks will be.
-If the work meets the above requirements and you turn it down, you won't be able to get payments to cover any schooling or training that you might need to enter a new job.
+If the work meets the legal requirements, you won't be eligible for the supplemental job displacement benefits.